shishiv/budget/.planning/ROADMAP.md

 ## Overview

 Build a personal finance app from the ground up.
 Start with foundation (Next.js + Supabase), then add core transaction management with CSV import.
 Layer in smart categorization and recurring detection.
 Build the envelope budgeting system.
-Finally, create the beautiful dashboards that make finances visible at a glance.
+Create beautiful dashboards that make finances visible at a glance.
+Connect to Brazilian open finance providers for automatic sync.
+Add WhatsApp bot for quick access and notifications.

 ## Domain Expertise